ewolff/service-mesh-primer/manuscript/03-Example.md

 the dependencies between the microservices.
 However, [Kiali](https://www.kiali.io/) is a tool that is specialized in generating dependency graphs of microservices.
 It also shows traffic rates, latencies, and health of the services.
-That way, it provides a great overview of the microservices and their relationships.
-[Figure 4.6](#fig-example-kiali) shows an example of a dependency graph.
+That way, it provides not just a great overview of the microservices and their relationships but also information about how they are communicating with each other.
+That makes it clearer what the status of the dependencies is and what is going on where in the microservices system.
+[Figure
+4.6](#fig-example-kiali) shows an example of a dependency graph.

 {id="fig-example-kiali", width="70%"}